 As written, this meal is not AIP approved because it uses bratwurst.
 The dinner is so simple and satisfying though, I had to include it!
 Swap out the bratwurst for kielbasa, and this meal is AIP friendly!
 Put your veggies on a pan and bake for 20 minutes then add the meat and bake for 20-25 more.
 Could it be any more simple?

-These are my Top 5 One-Pan Autoimmune Protocol Dinners because not everyone can spend all day in the kitchen!
-Plan easy meals into your menu plan so you don’t get discouraged or burnt-out.
+I know not everyone can spend all day in the kitchen which is why I compiled this list of my Top 5 One-Pan Easy AIP Dinner Recipes.
+We all need an easy meal every now and then.
+So plan easy meals into your week so you don’t get discouraged or burnt-out.
 You can provide fresh, delicious meals for your family!
 These 5 are a great starting place!

 Do you have any favorite one-pan dinners?
 Share a link below or type out a brief recipe for us!